snailonbail/obsidian-vault/Roll Tempus/Moves.md

 * Repelling  Blast         - Wisdom           - Attack one foe with a chance to "stun" it
 * Rapier Strike             - Dexterity          - Normal damage to one foe
 * Hide in Shadows       - Wisdom           - Apply "hidden" effect to the user, enemies won't target the user next turn
-* Investigation             - Inteligence       - Gain information on the targets' weaknesses and strengths
+* Investigation             - Intelligence       - Gain information on the targets' weaknesses and strengths
 * Sneak Attack             - Dexterity          - High damage to an enemy, can only be used if the user is "hidden"
 * Short Bow                 - Dexterity          - A low accuracy but more damaging move
 * Disengage                 - Wisdom           - End the users' turn immediately, and heal for all the unused energy